Opinion | How RBG’s death could trigger a devastating blow to the U.S. health-care system

 Millions more would find insurance unaffordable, even if they still qualified for it.
 As of February, 9.2 million marketplace enrollees received tax credits to help them buy insurance, and 5.3 million received cost-sharing reductions.
 Both subsidies exist through Obamacare.

-Medicaid coverage would shrivel too.
+Medicaid coverage would shrivel, too.

 As of mid-2019, 12 million low-income people had coverage because Obamacare’s Medicaid expansion made them newly eligible.
 This number, too, has likely risen, given the millions of Americans who lost employer-sponsored insurance in the recession.